formagGinoo/GuiLongchaoReverse/README.md

 ## 4. LuaArchive

 Now that i had c# assemblies, i could finally focus on how files inside `game\GuiLongchao_Data\PersistentPath\Patch\Lua` are loaded into the game.
 If you take a look at them in a Hex-Editor, you can see that they does not seems to be lua bytecode at first glance.
 Well they are more than that.
 They are actually custom archives, which inside does not only have lua scripts but also game tables, datas and more.
 The logic to parse this files is stored in `Funplus.Archive.dll`.
 I got lost many times trying to follow how they read this files.
-But here is know they do that.
-The files before the actually content of the file as an header, splitted in `ArchiveFileHead` and `ArchiveFileInfo`:
+But here is how they do that.
+The archives before the actually content of the file as an header, splitted in `ArchiveFileHead` and `ArchiveFileInfo`:
 <table>
   <tr>
     <th>ArchiveFileHead</th>